 And with that, Mark puts his arm around her shoulder and they walk to class together, reunited.
 To some degree, this scene feels written as if Mark and Robin realize they are characters in a movie, what with the frequent references to “Isn’t this what teenagers are supposed to do?”
 Still, wow, way to let yourself be a doormat there, Robin.

 Let’s just say women rarely fared well in 80s teen comedies.
 To be fair, Robin later proves quite forceful, and she’s the one who ultimately saves Mark.
 However, I had forgotten just how easily she forgives his apparent transgression.

 2. The Dance Scene Is Still Super Fun, Albeit Wholly Illogical

-The scene, which is the clear highlight of the film, is just as fun as today as it ever was.
-Come on, look at them doing one of those clearly rehearsed but technically “unrehearsed” teen comedy dances, and look at Jim Carrey and his noodle-like body, undulating back and forth between Robin and the Countess.
+Look at them doing one of those clearly rehearsed, but technically “unrehearsed” teen comedy dances.
+Awwww.
+And look at Jim Carrey and his noodle-like body, undulating back and forth between Robin and the Countess.
+Love this scene!

 3. Good Luck Getting All of the Songs Out of Your Head

 3-Speed.
 Maria Vidal.
 Real Life.
 Moses Tyson, Jr. Private Domain.